 Next, all the product information needs translating to make sure it’s in a consistent language for all Amazon products.
 If, for example, you wanted to sell a navy peplum top in a size 38, these product attributes would need amending from ‘navy’ to ‘blue’ and a ‘size 38’ to a ‘size 12’.
 Depending on the item, Amazon might also require changing the main category from ‘peplum top’ to ‘Tops and Coats (Women’s) and then a sub-category of ‘Blouses’.

 Whilst this is a fairly straightforward process, the opportunity for user error is great; imagine working across your entire product range and then amending each spreadsheet cell to the correct corresponding information, only to get to end of the task to discover that at some point you’ve mismatched the fields and everything is out of sync… This, coupled with the fact that it’s a fairly laborious and monotonous process can make it an exasperating part of the selling process.

 When writing the copy for your product description, it’s important to keep it short and sweet: keep the title under 200 characters in length as Amazon may suppress your listing if it’s any longer.
-In its Style Guides, Amazon also strongly recommends adding as much product information as possible, such as neck style, sleeve type or waist style; they want to see a detailed description with accurate dimensions and care instructions, along with engaging copy.
+In its Style Guides, Amazon also strongly recommends adding as much product information as possible, such as neck style, sleeve type or waist style; they want to see a detailed description with accurate dimensions and care instructions, along with an engaging copy.

 There is Another Way…